QuantEcon/book-networks-public/code_book/ch_mcs.md

 ### Contour plot of transition matrix $P_B$

  Benhabib et al. (2015) estimate the following transition matrix for intergenerational social mobility.
 Here the states are percentiles of the wealth distribution.
-In particular, with the codes 1, 2,… , 8, corresponding to the percentiles 0–20%, 20–40%, 40–60%, 60–80%, 80–90%, 90–95%, 95–99%, 99–100% respectively.
+In particular, the codes 1, 2,… , 8, correspond to the percentiles 0–20%, 20–40%, 40–60%, 60–80%, 80–90%, 90–95%, 95–99%, 99–100% respectively.

 ```{code-cell}
 P_B = [[0.222, 0.222, 0.215, 0.187, 0.081, 0.038, 0.029, 0.006],